 Simple answer is YES.
 However, there may an occasional thin Type 2 diabetic who does not produce enough insulin.

 Unfortunately, many patients wonder if insulin is produced in Type 2 diabetes.
-This confusion is understandable.
-Because Type 2 diabetic patients may presume their body does not produce insulin.
-And that’s why they take insulin shots.
-But most likely their pancreas is producing insulin, in high amounts.
-But insulin resistance is so severe that even high level of natural insulin is unable to control their blood sugar.
+This confusion is understandable because Type 2 diabetic patients may presume their body does not produce insulin and that’s why they take insulin shots.
+However, most likely their pancreas is producing insulin in high amounts, but insulin resistance is so severe that even a high level of natural insulin is unable to control their blood sugar.
 Typically, a physician wants to control your blood sugar without paying any attention to your insulin resistance.
 As a result, most patients require ever increasing doses of insulin to control their blood glucose levels.
-Unfortunately their insulin resistance continues to worsen due to lack of its treatment.
+Unfortunately, their insulin resistance continues to worsen due to lack of its treatment.

 Please understand that insulin shots DO NOT treat insulin resistance.

 Harmful Effects of Too Much Insulin in Type 2 Diabetes

 Numerous scientific studies show that high levels of insulin in Type 2 Diabetes may have harmful effects.

 High Insulin in Type 2 Diabetes May Increase Blood Pressure